Code-Institute-Submissions/Milestone-61/README.md

 * [Coolors](https://coolors.co/) - Used for selecting complimentary colour palettes.
 * [Unsplash](https://unsplash.com/) - Found my images here used throughout the website.

+# Testing
+*

+# Deployment

+## Project Creation
+* This website was created in the Gitpod development environment.
+After installing the Gitpod extension for Chrome web browser and creating a new repository in GitHub using the Code Institute template,the green Gitpod button was used to initialise the repository in Gitpod.
+The following commands were used throughout the project.